aswinsamuel-codes/aswin-tech-city/README.md

 # Aswin Samuel's Tech City – 3D Interactive Portfolio

 **Aswin Samuel's Tech City** is a futuristic, interactive 3D portfolio built using Three.js.
-This project provides an immersive experience where visitors can explore a virtual city that showcases Aswin's journey in Artificial Intelligence, Machine Learning, and innovative technology development.
+This project provides an immersive experience where visitors can explore a virtual city that showcases my journey in Artificial Intelligence, Machine Learning, and innovative technology development.

 ## Features